-Core biopsy is a minimally invasive procedure which frequently eliminates the need for a surgical biopsy.
+Core biopsy is a minimally invasive procedure that frequently eliminates the need for a surgical biopsy.
 Our center was the first in our area to offer stereotactic-guided core biopsies in 1993.
-Today, we offer stereotactic and ultrasound guidance for vacuum assisted needle biopsy.
+Today, we offer stereotactic and ultrasound guidance for vacuum-assisted needle biopsy.

 Aspiration of a breast cyst is a minimally invasive diagnostic procedure for women who present with a breast mass.
 Using ultrasound guidance and local anesthetic, a small needle is used to remove fluid from the cyst, which can be sent for cytology if further evaluation is required.
 Cyst aspiration may reduce the waiting time for diagnosis in select patients.

-Decreases in bone density occurs as women age and in response to other medical and biological events.
+Decreases in bone density occur as women age and in response to other medical and biological events.
 Loss of bone density may indicate osteoporosis and an increase in fracture risk.
-Thompson Comprehensive Breast Center offers bone densitometry with state of the art technology and certified technologists.
-We perform hip, spine, forearm, and full body densitometry as medically indicated.
-We offer an appointment schedule which allows women to schedule both their mammogram and bone density study on the same visit.
+Thompson Comprehensive Breast Center offers bone densitometry with state-of-the-art technology and certified technologists.
+We perform hip, spine, forearm, and full-body densitometry as medically indicated.
+We offer an appointment schedule that allows women to schedule both their mammogram and bone density study on the same visit.